annotation/text-fabric/tf/docs/about/volumes.md

 ### The source: a work

-In the right column you see a work represented as a Text-Fabric dataset.
+In the right column you see a work represented as a TF dataset.
 From top to bottom you see all nodes.
 First a block of *slot* nodes, corresponding to the basic units of the text.
 Here we assume that the words play that role.
 Subsequently you see nodes of other types, in this cases phrases, clauses etc.
-In a Text-Fabric dataset these types are just labels, with no built-in semantics.
+In a TF dataset these types are just labels, with no built-in semantics.

 The only semantics of these other types is that their nodes are linked to slots.
 Nodes can be linked to arbitrary sets of slots, and this node-to-node mapping is stored as a special edge feature: `oslots`.

-Most Text-Fabric datasets have a section configuration.
+Most TF datasets have a section configuration.
 That means that certain node types are declared as section levels.
 Here we assume that the node type *book* acts as top-level sections.